zerovm/zerocloud/contrib/vagrant/README.md

         vagrant up

 5. Once everything is set up, you'll need to restart Devstack in order for the ZeroCloud configurations to take effect.
-See `Restarting DevStack and ZeroCloud` below.
+See [Restarting DevStack and ZeroCloud][restart] below.

 ### OSX